 About my Painting

-found where it was not intended.
-Random marks of paint may seem
+meaning can be found where it was not intended.

-I utilize both a control of the medium and an allowance for the
+When I paint, I try to balance my control of the medium with an allowance

 become part of the finished piece.
-The completed painting is my response
+The tension between random acts

 About my Photography